An analytic theory of convolutional neural network inverse problems solvers: Constrained MMSE estimators

 \subsection{Locality and Translation Equivariance}

 We now analyze the effect of local receptive fields.
-See~\cref{sec:supp_local_trans_mmse} for proofs. \begin{theorem}[Closed-form of LE-MMSE] Suppose that the $N$ matrices $Q_{n} \eqdef \Pi_n B \in \R^{P \times M}$ have the \emph{same rank} $r>0$ for any $n$\footnote{This assumption can be relaxed: a general formula by rank stratification is provided in~\cref{prop:supp_local_trans_estimator_general} for completeness.}.
-The LE-MMSE estimator $\xtransloc$ admits, for any $y \in \R^M$ the following expression, defined pixel-wise for each pixel $n'$: -0.1in
+See~\cref{sec:supp_local_trans_mmse} for proofs. \begin{theorem}[Closed-form of LE-MMSE] Suppose that the \(N\) matrices \(Q_{n} \eqdef \Pi_n B \in \R^{P \times M}\) have the \emph{same rank} \(r>0\) for any \(n\)\footnote{This assumption can be relaxed: a general formula by rank stratification is provided in~\cref{prop:supp_local_trans_estimator_general} for completeness.}.
+The LE-MMSE estimator \(\xtransloc\) admits, for any \(y \in \R^M\) the following expression, defined pixel-wise for each pixel \(n'\): -0.1in

-where $w_{n', n}(x \vert y) \propto \Normal{Q_{n'} y; Q_n A x, \sigma^2 Q_n Q_n^\top}$. \end{theorem}
+where \(w_{n', n}(x \vert y) \propto \Normal{Q_{n'} y; Q_n A x, \sigma^2 Q_n Q_n^\top}\). \end{theorem}

-The value at pixel $n'$ of the LE-MMSE estimator is a weighted average of \emph{all} the pixels in the training images.
+The value at pixel \(n'\) of the LE-MMSE estimator is a weighted average of \emph{all} the pixels in the training images.
 We show that the resulting estimator can be interpreted as a \emph{patchwork} of training patches in \cref{fig:supp_patch_index_ffhq,fig:supp_patch_index_FashionMNIST}.
-This recombination can produce images outside $\mathrm{conv}(\D)$ or $\mathrm{conv}(\T(\D))$ (contrary to the MMSE or E-MMSE); see~\cref{fig:memorization_illustration} and~\cref{sec:experiments}.
-The weights $w_{n', n}(x \vert y)$ can be seen as the posterior probability of the pixel $x[n]$ given the patch $(B y)[\omega_{n'}] = Q_{n'} y$.
+Interestingly, the analytic formula of the LE-MMSE estimator can be seen as a \emph{data-driven} counterpart of the classical non-local means (NLM) estimator~\citep{buades2005non}, where the patches are from a training set instead of the input image.